Jonnits/chat/README.md

 }
 ```

-## User Stories Addressed

-- **Easy Chat Entry**: Users can quickly enter their name and join the chat
-- **Message Exchange**: Send and receive text messages with friends and family
-- **Image Sharing**: Share photos from gallery or take new pictures with camera
-- **Audio Messaging**: Record and send voice messages for personal communication
-- **Location Sharing**: Share current location with friends via interactive maps
-- **Offline Reading**: Access previously loaded messages without internet connection
-- **Network Awareness**: Automatic detection of connection status with sync when online
-- **Accessibility**: Screen reader compatibility for users with visual impairments
-- **Cross-Platform**: Consistent experience across iOS and Android devices

 ## Contributing

 This is an educational project.
 While it's not open for external contributions, feedback and suggestions are welcome!